sdasgup3/PLDI19-ArtifactEvaluation/README.md

  - [info.04](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/info.04): Information about the job.
 Like the date on which the test was fired, output file name, etc.
  - [runlog.04](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/runlog.04): The output of the job run.

 Note that the number `04` represents an ID that corresponds to `Test Chart` [tables](https://github.com/sdasgup3/x86-64-instruction-summary/tree/master/nightlyruns#test-charts-2) provided at [link](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/README.md).
-These tables provide the information about how individual instructions are tested using 3 broad categories: Registers instructions, Immediate instructions and Memeory instructions.
+These tables provide the information about how individual instructions are tested using 3 broad categories: Registers instructions, Immediate instructions and Memory instructions.
 The distribution is made because of different challenges need to address while testing each category.

 As the entire testing took several days to complete, so we will provide instructions about testings sample instructions from each category in order to reproduce the results.